aristanetworks/openmgmt/docs/configuration/openconfig.md

    operation set persistence
 ```

-If there is a need to retrun to the default mode of gNMI configuration non-persistence, this can be disabled using the
+If there is a need to return to the default mode of gNMI configuration non-persistence, this can be disabled using the
 following commands.

 ```text